 …what I would recommend in cases like that which you have in mind, is to purge the respective individual’s concept of collective guilt as it underlies the suffering, in other words, to helping the respective patient to get rid of generalizing one’s personal experiences by speaking of “the” Germans, or Americans, and attributing to them the co-responsibility for what one or the other German, or American, might have done to oneself, or one’s comrades.

 Of course most who are familiar with Viktor Frankl know that he persevered and survived at Auschwitz, a WWII concentration camp during the terror of the Nazis.
 There are two ideas that I will comment on from Frankl’s letter.
 First, he not only survived what was perhaps one of humanities most horrific periods of evil, but he learned to not cast blame on the collective.
 I believe this is the essence of what he was portraying in his letter to my classmate.
 He appeared to learn from his experiences that blaming groups of “others” does not heal.
 Furthermore, blaming would not have helped him to survive when the lack of attention to even the smallest details, including having the proper mental attitude to the specific situation, could have easily meant death.
 Similarly, in the psychotherapist’s office, we sometimes see clients who again and again blame others for their own suffering or symptomology.
 When this occurs, the suffering and symptoms usually have a much harder time dissipating.
-Of course there are times when specific individuals deserve blame for their actions upon others, but I believe that Viktor Frankl was not writing about these obvious instances.
+Of course there are times when some deserve blame for their actions upon others, but I believe that Viktor Frankl was not writing about these obvious instances.

 In Man’s Search for Meaning, Frankl writes further about the concept of “collective guilt.”
 He said, “I personally think that it is totally unjustified to hold one person responsible for the behavior of another person or a collective of persons.”
 As a Jewish inmate in a concentration camp, it must have been extremely difficult for him to not become brimming with anger and blame for “the collective enemy.”
 Though completely justified in this case, such an intense anger can eat away at the soul, and interfere with vital survival instincts.
 Instead of sinking into extreme anger and despair, Frankl and a few others survived in part, he said, because of their focus on finding meaning in even the worst of situations.
 He quotes Nietzsche when he said, “He who has a Why to live for can bear almost any How.”
 Put another way Frankl added, “The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives ample opportunity-even under the most difficult circumstances-to add a deeper meaning to his life.”
 He felt this approach to meaning-making and surviving extremely difficult situations was greatly preferred compared to an opposite focus and attitude such as when he said, “…in the bitter fight for self-preservation he may forget his human dignity and become no more than an animal.”